pulkitsharma07/pulkitsharma07.github.io/_posts/2024-12-02-back-to-github.markdown

 After that I updated the `A` records to point to Github Pages' servers.
 There was some errors in auto provisioning of the SSL certs (on Github's end), which took a lot of time to debug.
 I was able to resolve it by adding a `CNAME` record for `www` which points to the original github pages domain: `pulkitsharma07.github.io`, all thanks to a random medium blog.

 I removed the extra gimmicky stuff I had added in my about page (It used to print the Rpi temperature/uptime).
+Also removed the analytics around this blog.
+Sometime later I might add discourse comments to it.

 ## What is the purpose of this blog ?

 Reading my about page induced a feeling if cringe.
-And this happens everytime.
+And this happens every time.
 The longer the gap in reading my about page, the greater the cringe.
 I am still not fully sure about the purpose of this blog.
 My first post went to HN front page, and then 2 more after that.
 While writing all those I was pretty confident that these will get to the front page, as these are posts which I would have upvoted as a reader on HN.
 And since then while writing any post, I wanted to write it for the HN audience.
 I wanted every post to "mean" something, to be HN worthy...I had and have many things I wanted to write, but I just couldn't because I did not want to write about half baked, personal, stupid, unrelated, non-technical things... but I guess I should change that and not think too much..